Cost of Laying Turf

 Cost of Landscaper

-And this isn’t necessarily just your commonplace London mark-up – more affluent areas known for their greenery such as Surrey, or Cheltenham, are looking for a landscaper with more skills and experience, which when added to the higher living expenses of those areas makes for a big variance in cost.
+And this isn’t necessarily just your commonplace London mark-up – more affluent areas known for their greenery, such as Surrey or Cheltenham, are looking for a landscaper with more skills and experience, which when added to the higher living expenses of those areas makes for a big variance in cost.

-Your costs will go up with every additional challenge you provide to your landscaper: high/intrusive/dense weeds, concrete, existing structures for removal (old sheds, empty ponds etc.), lots of trees, poor soil etc.
+Your costs will go up with every additional challenge you provide to your landscaper: high/intrusive/dense weeds, concrete, existing structures for removal (old sheds, empty ponds etc.), lots of trees, poor soil, etc.

-These will not only increase the number of days your landscaper requires to do the work, but may also result in the hire of more labourers, and potentially mechanical equipment as well.
+These will not only increase the number of days your landscaper requires to do the work but may also result in the hire of more labourers and potentially mechanical equipment as well.

 Timeline

-How quickly do you want the work doing?
+How quickly do you want the work done?
 Someone who is happy to let a single landscaper work on their garden over the course of two weeks will pay considerably less than someone who wants four landscapers to work in tandem and finish the job in three days.

 How Much Work You’re Prepared To Do